obscuredglass/crystalgame/README.md

-# crystalgame
+# Welcome to the Crystal Game
-Choose a crystal and get some points
+Choose a crystal and get some points but don't choose the wrong one!